naimidb/naimidb/README.md

 Here are some ideas to get you started:

 🇦🇷 Just a young Argentine girl learning new things
-:rainbow: My pronouns are she/her
+🌈 My pronouns are she/her
-:sparkles: I've liked all about IT world since I was 15 & it still amazes me
+✨ I've liked all about IT world since I was 15 & it still amazes me 🦾 Aspiring developer
-:laptop: Aspiring developer
 ###